Congregational Partners – Frequently Asked Questions

-What is the pledge to which a Faith Advocacy Partner commits?
+What is the pledge to which a Congregational Partner commits?
 “Advocating for social justice in the ‘halls of power’ is a part of our mission and we partner with the Virginia Interfaith Center to help us do that.”

-What is the advantage of joining the network of Faith Advocacy Partners?
-Faith Advocacy Partners join their voices with people of faith from across the state.
+What is the advantage of joining the network of Congregational Partners?
+Congregational Partners join their voices with people of faith from across the state.
 Together, our faith communities represent a powerful, moral voice for social change.
 Participation in the network also provides faith communities with access to Virginia Interfaith Center’s wide range of advocacy resources, from education curriculum and legislative updates to advocacy training and leadership development.

 How do we determine what issues to work on?
 The Virginia Interfaith Center relies heavily on our faith communities to help determine our advocacy issues.
 We encourage faith communities to discern issues by communicating with their local communities and reflecting on their religious traditions.
 The VICPP Board and Chapter leaders then develop a strategic agenda, usually focusing on one top-tier issue and a few additional issues.
 The Center has previously worked on issues related to hunger, homelessness, economic justice, the environment, sustainable agriculture, education, healthcare, criminal justice reform and human rights.

-Does becoming a Faith Advocacy Partner require that we support every position the Virginia Interfaith Center takes on individual issues?
-No. Becoming a Faith Advocacy Partner simply means that a faith community affirms our shared calling to advocate for a more just and sustainable world.
+Does becoming a Congregational Partner require that we support every position the Virginia Interfaith Center takes on individual issues?
+No. Becoming a Congregational Partner simply means that a faith community affirms our shared calling to advocate for a more just and sustainable world.
 How you and your faith community carry out a ministry of advocacy in your local context is up to you.
 When the Virginia Interfaith Center takes a position on a particular issue, it is a recommendation that we hope individuals within your faith community will consider and engage with.

-Does participating as a Faith Advocacy Partner require a financial commitment?
+Does participating as a Congregational Partner require a financial commitment?
 Yes.
-A part of being in VICPP’s statewide network of Faith Advocacy Partners is a regular financial contribution, at a level that make sense for your budget.
-Faith Advocacy Partners can make VICPP a line item in your annual budget or special mission allocations, collect a special offering for VICPP, or host a fundraiser that benefits VICPP’s advocacy.
-Faith Advocacy Partners are also encouraged to let VICPP know of endowments or other funding sources in your community to which we can apply for funds, and attend or sponsor our annual VICPP awards dinner fundraiser in the fall.
+A part of being in VICPP’s statewide network of Congregational Partners is a regular financial contribution, at a level that make sense for your budget.
+Congregational Partners can make VICPP a line item in your annual budget or special mission allocations, collect a special offering for VICPP, or host a fundraiser that benefits VICPP’s advocacy.
+Congregational Partners are also encouraged to let VICPP know of endowments or other funding sources in your community to which we can apply for funds, and attend or sponsor our annual VICPP awards dinner fundraiser in the fall.
 Your contribution makes a difference!